 When Amy saw the televised mob begin moving up Vermont, she went “Uh-oh.” and, realizing that if they turned onto Beverly, her shop was in their path, dropped what she was doing and hurried over there.
 Her neighbors had also gotten the wind up, and were in the process of taking what precautions they could.
 They pulled everything out of the windows of the two units which had shop frontages (most of Studio Court is residential, but the two units fronting Beverly were always intended as shops), and put up the metal grates, and blocked the view, so that nothing inside the shops could be seen.
 But although the complex is very private, it isn’t exceptionally secure.
 And Amy’s neighbors were working up into a panic.
 Amy, very small and very Asian, had her own panic to work up into.

 The mob eventually swaggered down Beverly, smashing and looting as they came.
 By the time they reached Studio Court, they had been traveling about a mile and a half and the default "leaders" had emerged, a bunch of the local Latino gang-bangers who were pretty well liquored up by this time, and probably as drunk on adrenaline as they were on whatever they’d looted.
 They were having a high old time.
 The Court was in very real danger.
-Even though residential property wasn’t specifically being trashed, and the Court is residential, the shop frontages make it look commercial.
+Even though residential property in the area wasn’t specifically being trashed, and the Court is residential, the shop frontages make it look commercial.
 It also is bracketed by two of the sort of businesses which the mob found irresistible, a pawnshop and an auto electronics outlet.

 Amy and her neighbor got their shop windows smashed, but they themselves got out safely enough.
 The local hero was the owner of a plate-glass company across the street who staked out his place with a shotgun overnight.
 During the night, some fellows in a truck rammed the roll-down barricade of the pawnshop and ransacked it a second time, and, either they, or some other group (Amy didn’t sound altogether clear on the details), tossed a fire bomb into the electronics store.
 The plate-glass seller ran across with his fire extinguisher, and got it out before it could take hold and spread to the rest of the building.